 Why We Love It: A museum just for kids on the westside?
 Yep, we're in.

-Admission: $14 for adults and children; free for infants 12 months; free for members
+Admission: $14 for adults and children; free for infants under 12 months

 395 Santa Monica Pl.